-This common sense legislation, requiring a conversation between prescriber and patient before an opioid-based painkiller is prescribed and a discussion of potential alternative treatments when appropriate, is now law in New Jersey, Rhode Island, Nevada, Maryland, Michigan and Connecticut as well as one of the recommendations of the President’s National Opioid Commission.
-(In NJ, RI, MD and NV it applies across the board; MI and CT, target it to youth and their parents.)
+This common sense legislation, requiring a conversation between prescriber and patient before an opioid-based painkiller is prescribed and a discussion of potential alternative treatments when appropriate, is now law in New Jersey, Rhode Island, Nevada, Maryland, Michigan, Ohio and Connecticut as well as one of the recommendations of the President’s National Opioid Commission.
+(In NJ, RI, MD, NV and OH it applies across the board; MI and CT, target it to youth and their parents.)
 Our goal is to make it the law in every state:

 Sample NJ language below: